 ❄️ What Jars are Freezer Safe

-Not all jars are made the same so make sure you are using the correct ones before you attempt to make these smoothies the first time.
+Not all jars are made the same, so make sure you are using the correct ones before you attempt to make these for the first time.

 Look for a snowflake on the box to make sure they are freezer safe jars.
-Ball makes the freezer safe version which have a straight line to the glass rather than any curves.
+Ball makes the freezer safe version which have a straight line rather than any curves.
 The straight lines of the glass allow the contents to expand properly and not break.

 Here are the freezer safe mason jars I used, but check your local store if you don’t want to wait on shipping.